 Saint Thomas

-St. Thomas is one of 3 islands that make up the US Virgin Islands, located just east of Puerto Rico.
-Although technically a US territory, St. Thomas is often overlooked by travelers, thus making it more of a “hidden gem” than its neighbors.
-And an even better place to visit without having to battle too many other people.
+St. Thomas is one of three islands that make up the US Virgin Islands, located just east of Puerto Rico.
+Although technically a US territory, St. Thomas is often overlooked by travelers, thus making it more of a “hidden gem” than its neighbors and an even better place to visit without battling too many other people.

 St. Thomas is one of the best places in the Caribbean to find those picture-perfect beaches any traveler dreams about.
 One of the best things to do on St. Thomas is to rent a car and go beach-hopping around the island.